 F. Actuarial Assumptions

-The total pension liability in the June 30, 2021 actuarial evaluation was determined using the following actuarial assumptions.
+The total pension liability in the June 30, 2022, was determined by an actuarial evaluation date of June 30, 2022, using the following actuarial assumptions, applied to all periods included in the measurement.
+Among those assumptions were the following: